LiamMcBride/LiamMcBride/README.md

 - Hi, I’m @LiamMcBride
+- I'm currently looking for work as a developer (Full-stack, Front-end, Backend, Video Games)
-- I'm currently studying Computer Science at Virginia Tech
+- I have a BS in Computer Science from Virginia Tech
 - 📫 Reach me at mailmcbride56@gmail.com
 - Or check out some of my projects at [www.liam-mcbride.com](https://www.liam-mcbride.com/)